desertwitch/NUT-unRAID/README.md

 * Frequent updates of the NUT backend with fresh builds from the official master branch for the lastest changes.

-* Frequent updates of the NUT frontend with meaningful changes improving both long term stability and ease of use.
+* Frequent updates of the NUT frontend with meaningful changes improving long term stability and ease of use.

 Copyrights NUT (backend): Jim Klimov et. al. (see https://github.com/networkupstools/)